In this 6-minute read:

 How do freelance content creators apply for PPP loan forgiveness?

 There is an application for PPP loan forgiveness, and different types of businesses use different forms.
 You’ll just need to talk to your lender to get the right form for you.
-All communications for PPP loan forgiveness will be between you and your lender.
 See the new PPP applications and forgiveness forms.

 As you’re filling out your application, gather any documents that you might need to verify your expenses: receipts, invoices, bank statements, etc.